As of 19 June 2026

 Classic vs Prestige: The Real Decision

 The Classic line covers SEER2 13.8 through 17.0.
-RA17 at SEER2 17 with two-stage operation is the value sweet spot for most homeowners, qualifies for the federal $600 25C credit, quieter than single-stage, and only $300 to $500 more installed than the single-stage RA16.
+RA17 at SEER2 17 with two-stage operation is the value sweet spot for most homeowners, clears the efficiency tier most utility rebates require, quieter than single-stage, and only $300 to $500 more installed than the single-stage RA16.

 For renters of the home, planned-to-sell-soon homeowners, or anyone in cold-northern climates, the Classic RA17 is the better-yielding pick.